UWCNuclear/DetectorEfficiency/README.md

     gedit RootEffi.C &

-**Step 5.** In GRSISort, open the data file of your choice, where ARRAYNAME is the name of the array with which you want to work (GRIFFIN, MINIBALL, SoccerBall or TIGRESS):
+**Step 5.** In GRSISort, open the data file of your choice, where ARRAYNAME is the name of the array with which you want to work (GAMKA, GRIFFIN, MINIBALL or TIGRESS):

     grsisort -l Eu152_ARRAYNAME.root